 This project was featured on Episode 2 of Learn Robotics LIVE.
-If you haven’t checked out Learn Robotics LIVE, you can view the replay in the Free Robotics Course.
+If you haven’t checked out Learn Robotics LIVE, you can view the replay in the Special Topics Robotics Course.
 Join the course for free, here.

 Materials for the Glowing Ghosts